Glossary

 Appropriate Data

-For purposes of data quality, data are appropriate if they are suitable for the intended purpose of an analysis and relevant to the system or process being analyzed.
-(ASOP No. 23)
+Data suitable for the intended purpose of an analysis and relevant to the system or process being analyzed.

 Asset Adequacy Analysis

-An analysis of the adequacy of reserves and other liabilities being tested, in light of the assets supporting such reserves and other liabilities, as specified in the opinion.
+An analysis of the adequacy of reserves and other liabilities being tested, in light of the assets supporting such reserves and other liabilities, as specified in the statement of actuarial opinion.

 Asset Risks